jaeqiu/cse-notes/notes/skateboarding.md

 # Reasoning behind recommendations
 Cruiser:
 Cruiser boards are preferred to be low, smooth and fast (slow accell)
-- small size
+- small
-- low durometer
+- hard
 - wide

 Park board:
 Park boards are preferred to be low, rough on street, fast (slow accell)
-- small size
+- small
-- high durometer
+- hard
 - narrow

 Longboard:
 Longboards are preferred to be high, smooth everywhere, slow (fast accell)
-- high size
+- high
-- high durometer
+- soft
 - wide